 The problem is not your sidearm.
 My son’s friend pitches sidearm and has good velocity.
 The problem is that you are pitching in a vertical position, even leaning back, with no use of your body, no forward motion.
 You are basically throwing “all arm”.
 See screenshots below.

 There are so many drills out there, many useful, many not useful.
-Try these: http://www.stack.com/a/pitching-drills Also look up the “Hershiser Drill”.
+Try these: Pitching Drills: Separating the Good From the Bad - stack Also look up the “Hershiser Drill”.

 You’re trying to accommodate a self taught process with a self imposed learning experience that just won’t work.
 I’m not trying to down grade your sincerity or your hard work - but, you seem to have no experience or awareness of what you’re doing right, how and what the fundamentals of pitching are, so anything that’s suggested here is going to be a real problem.